viksarda/Graduation-Thesis/README.md

 # Graduation-Thesis
 The solution for the graduation thesis of 2021

-Because the filesize extends 100 I can only submit it compressed.

 This project was one of the biggest I have done and it includes PHP and MySQL to give the website the functionalities.

 HOW TO SETUP